 Yeah.
 It wasn't pretty.

 But I’m glad that I decided to wait to make the recipe for you because I’ve made changes to the recipe and now it’s even better than before! (and it looks a lot better than those first photos!).
 It just goes to show you that the best things in life truly are worth waiting for after all.
 That's a bit of extra comfort I love so much about this recipe.

 I added a mix of grains.
 Namely, farro, wild rice, and quinoa.
 You can make up your own blend, or use just rice or quinoa.
 I've done it both ways and it is still just as delicious!

 For the cheese, I used sharp cheddar, a touch of Parmesan, and just a bit of Monterey jack cheese for extra stringiness.
 It is simply seasoned and the whole thing is finished in 30 minutes which means more time sitting down with your family!

 The trick is to precook the peppers while you are making everything.
 Cut the tops and clean the insides of the peppers, then immediately throw them in the oven then turn it on so it can start to cook while the oven is still preheating.

-Once the oven is preheated, I let the peppers bake for about another 10 minutes while I am working on the filling.
-It cuts down on time and leaves you with a pepper that is cooked, but still has a little bit of bite to it.
+Once the oven is preheated, I let the peppers bake while I am working on the filling.
+It cuts down on your final cooking time and leaves you with a pepper that is cooked, but still has a little bit of bite to it.